shivamshi/openCV_projects-/README.md

 # openCV_projects-

-Run these codes in your jupyter notebook and enjoy🙌
+Run these codes on python and enjoy🙌